Dorothy Chang: Career

-Chang wrote the first concerto for the combination of piano, erhu, and orchestra ever written, Gateways, in 2017-18.
-The work was commissioned for PEP (Piano and Erhu Project) by the Henan-Canada Friendship Association, Philharmonia Northwest, and PEP (Piano and Erhu Project).
-The world premiere of the chamber orchestra version of Gateways was given by PEP (Piano and Eru Project) and members of the Vancouver Symphony Orchestra in Vancouver in April 2018; the world premiere of the full orchestral version of Gateways was given by PEP (Piano and Eru Project) and Philharmonia Northwest in Seattle in March 2019.
+Chang wrote the first concerto for the combination of piano, erhu, and orchestra ever written, Gateways, in 2017–18.
+The work was commissioned for PEP (Piano and Erhu Project) by the Henan-Canada Friendship Association, Philharmonia Northwest, and PEP.
+The world premiere of the chamber orchestra version of Gateways was given by PEP and members of the Vancouver Symphony Orchestra in Vancouver in April 2018; the world premiere of the full orchestral version of Gateways was given by PEP and Philharmonia Northwest in Seattle in March 2019.